Allison Turner known as Allison Turner

 Allison is enjoying her time working at the University of South Wales and is particularly proud of the level of support offered to students by the lecturers.
 Allison describes the university as a fantastic place to learn; make friends and create memories.

-Allison is responsible for the Digital Literacy and Numeracy Module and is currently lecturing students in Careers within the Police; Police Crime and Investigation and Performance and Development.
-As part of these modules, Allison always attempts to incorporate new ideas into her modules, which makes the learning process enjoyable and interesting.
+Allison is responsible for the Digital Literacy and Numeracy Module and is currently lecturing in Law and Governance and Policing, Criminology and Victimology .
+As part of these modules, Allison always attempts to bring her policing experience into her modules, which makes the learning process enjoyable and interesting.
 Allison is also assisting the third year students with their dissertations.
 A role which she thoroughly enjoys.

 Areas of Expertise